planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Move

-This dedicates an Action towards movement: running, climbing, jumping, swimming, etc. A character usually just takes their Move, only Checking if there is an obstacle.
+Dedicates an Action towards moving into an adjacent Zone.
+This is normally covered by the Free Move, which does not use up an Action unless the character is Staggered or hindered somehow.
 Avoiding traps, ducking through brambles, swimming, clambering over debris, etc. may call for a Check of POISE vs. a Difficulty set by the Guide.
-Exceptionally fast characters may move more than one Zone in a single Move, while slow ones may take two Moves or more to cross a single Zone.

-This Action is special because everyone gets a ***Free Move*** before their Action (never after!).
-Using the Free Move then a Move Action is "running," and crosses two Zones.
-If faced with an obstacle, they lose the Free Move and use their regular Move Action to overcome it.

 **Check:** POISE vs. Difficulty